ameistad/haloy/README.md

     💡 **Optional**: Secure the Haloy API with a domain during initialization:
     ```bash
     sudo haloyadm init --api-domain haloy.yourserver.com --acme-email you@email.com
     ```

+    If you don't have a domain ready now, you can set this later with:
+    ```bash
+    sudo haloyadm api domain haloy.yourserver.com you@email.com
+    ```

 > [!NOTE]